 You think you are no better than a dumb-ass.

-You go to sleep promising you will never ever blog again.
+Frustrated, you go to sleep promising to never blog again, ever.

 Did your post not garner much more appreciation when you repeated the story on the internet?

-Is it because this time it is twenty people sitting at the other side of the computer, each separately on his own dinner table?
-Does that makes a difference?
+Is it because this time it is twenty people sitting on the other side of the computer, each separately on their dinner table?

-If twenty readers of yours think you have helped them in gaining confidence and are grateful to you, DON’T ever humiliate them saying, “Ah you are not the 5000 visitors the other shitty blog is getting and I don’t want to appreciate your gratitude”.
+If twenty readers of yours think you have helped them in gaining confidence and are grateful to you, DON’T humiliate them saying, “Ah, you are not the 5000 visitors the other shitty blog is getting, and I don’t want to appreciate your gratitude”.

-If you have 1 reader, take it as a friend who is giving you his time.
+If you have one reader, take it as a friend who is giving you his time.
 Don’t get disheartened.
 One friend is invaluable.

-If you have 6 readers, take it as a dinner table where everyone is appreciating your words.
+If you have six readers, take it as a dinner table where everyone appreciates your words.

 If you have 50 readers, take it as a cafe where everyone is sipping their coffee for sure, but lending their ears to you too.